 To implement the ABC algorithm, a prior distribution is required from which to draw candidate parameter vectors.
 There is no fixed way of determining this, but poor choices of prior distribution can lead to slow convergence to a posterior distribution which is more representative of the underlying process.
 Typically, such priors are determined on a small subset of the data or based on expert opinion.

-To achieve this, a trial run was performed with uniform priors around the L-moment parameter estimates based on the systematic data, with ranges wide enough that parameters on the boundaries of the uniform prior are never accepted.
+To achieve this, a trial run was performed with uniform priors around the PPWM parameter estimates based on the systematic data, with ranges wide enough that parameters on the boundaries of the uniform prior are never accepted.
 The results from the trial run were then used to approximate a Gaussian prior for the full run of the algorithm.
 This two-step process was designed to be rigorous but efficient, as the first “cheap” step ensures viable parameter areas are not being ignored but computational time is not wasted on impossible parameter values.

 3 Results

-Here, the ABC-PPWM method are compared to the existing MLE method, and how the inclusion of historical data affects the flood frequency estimates.
+Here, the ABC-PPWM method is compared to the existing MLE method and an MCMC method (BayesianMCMC from the nsRFA R package, Viglione, 2014), focusing on how the inclusion of historical data affects the flood frequency estimates.
 To begin with, a simulation study is performed, with synthetically created datasets drawn from a known GLO distribution, assuming a fully systematic record.
 Using true parameters θ=(40,6,-0.2) an observation dataset was created of 50 years of annual maxima.
 This is then used within the ABC-PPWM algorithm using a uniform prior about the L-moment estimates of the parameter values (data-driven) to generate 100000 candidates from which 3.3% were accepted, using an acceptance threshold obtained from a trial run.
-The posterior distributions of each of the parameters show reasonable values though the spread is quite high for the shape parameter (Figure 3, left).
+The posterior distributions of each of the parameters show reasonable values though the spread is quite high for the shape parameter (Figure 5, left).

-Secondly, the systematic records are appended with a historical record.
-The length of the record is assumed known at 50 years of systematic record, and a limited historical record over a period of 200 year (only values over 90th percentile threshold are kept).
-The right column of Fig shows that these also show fairly good convergence to a posterior normal distribution about the true values.
+Secondly, the historical record is appended to the systematic record.
+The length of the record is assumed known at 50 years of systematic record, and a limited historical record over a period of 200 years (only values over 90th percentile threshold are kept).
+The right column of Figure 5 shows that these also show fairly good convergence to a posterior Normal distribution about the true values.
 However the shape parameter, due to the use of PPWMs, has a more noticeable bias due to the censoring of the data only retaining the most extreme values.
 An improved knowledge of the historical events, or a longer systematic record, would improve this estimate.

+A sensitivity analysis was performed on the acceptance rate for the ABC-PPWM method, for rates of acceptance between 1% and 10%, looking for differences in computation time and distribution of the accepted draws.
+Computation time was not affected by acceptance rate, but to achieve the same number of accepted draws would require longer: time scaled linearly with number of candidate parameter sets.
+With regard to the confidence intervals, little variation was seen in the final estimates, as shown in Figure 4, but clearly uncertainty is increased for lower acceptance rates, despite technically being drawn from a better approximating distribution.
+Consequently, to achieve a balance between performance and time taken, 5% was chosen as the acceptance rate.

-The Shrewsbury data are now used to consider the flood frequency curves estimates with and without new historical data sets under both the MLE method and the ABC-PPWM method.
-The flood frequency curves with and without the addition of the historical data points are computed (Figure 4).
+The Shrewsbury data are now used to consider the flood frequency curves estimates with and without the additional historical data sets under both the MLE method and the ABC-PPWM method.
+The flood frequency curves with and without the addition of the historical data points are computed (Figure 6).